wp-plugins/postcodes4u-address-finder/readme.txt

 Once the plugin has been activated and you have entered your key and username you can use the postcode lookup form on the newly created postcodes4u page. (visible to admins only)

 If you have WooCommerce installed and have enabled 'WooCommerce Integration' on the settings page your customers can use post code lookups in the checkout billing and shipping addresses to ensure accurate entry details.

+== Postcodes4u Contact Form ==
+To Add the Postcode Lookup Contact form use the following shortcode:
+    [pc4u_contact_form].

+By default the short code will display the telephone and postal aaddress fields but does not require them be be entered when the contact form is submitted.

+To add a Contact Form that requires the telephone no and postal address to be present use the short code with attributes shown below:
+   [pc4u_contact_form musthavetelephone="YES" musthaveaddress="YES].

+Postcodes4u Contact Form Customisation

+A full list of the contact form attributes
+	contacttitle  - Name of Contact Form - defaults to "Contact Us" subjecttitle  - Contact Form Subject Title - defaults to "Subject" messagetitle  - Contact Form Message Title - defaults to "Your Message"

+	showtelephone - Set to "TRUE" or "YES" to display telephone number input area, "FALSE" or "NO" to not display - Default is "YES" musthavetelephone - Set to "TRUE" or "YES" if a telephone number must be included in the message,"FALSE" or "NO" to not display  -  Default is "NO"

+	showaddress   - Set to "TRUE" or "YES" to display postal address input area, "FALSE" or "NO" to not display - Default is "YES" musthaveaddress - Set to "TRUE" or "YES" if a postal address must be included in the message,"FALSE" or "NO" to not display  -  Default is "NO"

+A Contact Form Shortcode example that sets all of the parameters follows:
+ 	[pc4u_contact_form contacttitle="Send Us A Message" subjecttitle="Message Subject" messagetitle="Message" showtelephone="YES" musthavetelephone="YES" showaddress="YES" musthaveaddress="YES"]